 Doug Lisle, PhD

 Dr. Lisle is the staff psychologist and director of research at the TrueNorth Health Center and psychologist and speaker at the McDougall Wellness Program.

-As mentioned above, he has been following a vegan diet for decades himself and has helped countless of people to do so, too.
+As mentioned above, he has been following a vegan diet for decades himself and has helped countless people to do so, too.

 Although his work “Esteem Dynamics” is about more than just diet, he co-authored the “Pleasure Trap” and has brought up interesting theories on why human beings are set up by the process of evolution to prefer “rich food sources” and need a healthy food environment to thrive.